 I'm just one of the merchant crew,

 I belong to the union called the N. M. U.

 I'm a union man from head to toe,

 I'm U. S. A. and C. I. O.

 Fightin' out here on the waters to win some freedom on the land.

-*This song is available in the "Pastures of Plenty: The Unpublished Writings of Woody Guthrie" edited by Harold Leventhal and Dave Marsh on pages 57 and 58.
+*This song is available in the "Pastures of Plenty: The Unpublished Writings of Woody Guthrie" edited by Harold Leventhal and Dave Marsh.
 This book is no longer in print.

 © Copyright 1958 (renewed) and 1986 (renewed) by Woody Guthrie Publications, Inc.